inf3rno/dflo/readme.md

 ## Documentation

-The [documentation](docs/dflo.md) is currently available as md files in the docs directory, but this will probably change later.
+The documentation is not yet available.

 ### Installation